Charlotte-Holt/draft-guide-collection-springboot2/README.md

 You will use the Kabanero Spring Boot Collection with the Appsody CLI to create and run a simple cloud native microservice application.
 Then, you'll update the application and deploy it to Kubernetes or Knative.

-Kabanero's Spring Boot Collection contains all the components you need to develop your microservice application, including the Spring Boot application stack and all the necessary container build and deployment artifacts.
+Kabanero's Spring Boot Collection contains all the components you need to develop your microservice application, including the Spring Boot application stack and any necessary container build and deployment artifacts.

 ## Prerequisites